Stay Connected! Keep us updated!|

 - Want to reach out to the 2015 G.I.F.T.
 Summit Facilitator Kim Carpenter Drake?

 Dollywood Foundation Materials

-This is list of the 2017 Imagination Library books that will be mailed this year by age group.
-Highlighted titles mean. they are a part of the Accelerated Reader program.
+This is list of the 2018 Imagination Library books that will be mailed this year by age group.
 This is a great resource to share with teachers and other educators to let them know which books are going in the homes of our children and how to incorporate them in the classroom.

 These videos produced by the Dollywood Foundation go hand-in-hand with the operations training manual and refrence guide.
 The videos are put together in quick and easy chapter format if you have questions or need a refresher.